Parisine

 |

-Parisine is a workhorse and economical sanserif, highly legible, who can be considered as a more human alternative to the industrial-mechanical Din typeface family.
+Meanwhile, Parisine is now a workhorse and economical sanserif font family, highly legible, who can be considered as a more human alternative to the industrial-mechanical Din typeface family.
 More human, but not fancy: No strange “swashy” f, or cursive v, w etc. on the italics, to keep certain expected regularity, important for information design, signages, and any subjects where legibility, sobriety came first.
+Born as signage typeface family, the various widths and weights permit a wider range of applications.
+In editorial projects, the Compress version will enhances your headlines, banners, allowing ultra large settings on pages.
+The Narrow version will be useful as direct compagnon mixed to standard width version when the space is limited.

 Initially, Parisine was designed by Jean François Porchez in 1996 for Ratp to solely fulfil the unique needs of signage legibility.
 Parisine remain the official corporate typeface of the public transport in Paris, the worldwide capital for tourism, and now integral part of the French touch.